ebythomas23/Analyser-GPT/README.md

 ## Overview

-Analyser-GPT is a cutting-edge agentic AI application designed to automate and streamline data analysis workflows.
+Analyser-GPT is a agentic AI application designed to automate and streamline data analysis workflows.
 Leveraging the Microsoft Autogen framework, this project orchestrates multiple specialized AI agents to analyze tabular data, generate Python code, and execute it securely in a Dockerized environment.
 The results are presented interactively via a modern Streamlit web interface.

 ---